DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ### Working Editor
 * Click the play button to make ready for client to connect.
 * Run `./run_carla.sh` in the root directory of `carla-energy-consumption`
+* PyGame window should come up with the Lincoln example car.
+Able to drive with the steering wheel.
+  * Note: Will crash if the steering wheel is not connected before starting client.

 ## Errors and Fixes